jtonini/nomad/README.md

 ## Theoretical Background

-NOMADE's prediction engine is inspired by biogeographical network analysis, particularly the work of Vilhena & Antonelli (2015) on mapping biomes using species occurrence data.
+NØMADE's prediction engine is inspired by biogeographical network analysis, particularly the work of Vilhena & Antonelli (2015) on mapping biomes using species occurrence data.

 ### Biogeography → HPC Analogy